Solvita announces upcoming blood drives - Daily Advocate & Early Bird News

-DARKE COUNTY — This October, be someone cancer patients can count on for lifesaving blood products by donating at the Solvita (formerly Community Blood Center).
-The following blood drives will be held at the following locations:
+DARKE COUNTY – Support the fight against cancer and get a chance to win Rose Bowl tickets by donating at the Solvita (formerly Community Blood Center) blood drives.
+The following blood drives will be held:

 Make an appointment on the Donor Time app, by calling (937) 461-3220, or at www.donortime.com.